Military history of Thailand: Indochina Wars and communist insurgency (1945–1990)

-Post-communist period
+21st century

+Thai military influence and rebellions

-The last twenty years of Thailand's military history has been dominated less by the threat of external attack, but by the role of the Thai military in internal politics.
+The Thai military has occasionally been influential in internal politics.
 For most of the 1980s, Thailand was ruled by prime minister Prem Tinsulanonda, a democratically inclined leader who restored parliamentary politics.
 Thereafter the country remained a democracy apart from a brief period of military rule from 1991 to 1992, until, in 2006 mass protests against the Thai Rak Thai party's alleged corruption prompted the military to stage a coup d'état.
 A general election in December 2007 restored a civilian government, but the issue of the Thai military's frequent involvement in domestic politics remains.

+In 1997, Thailand gained its first aircraft carrier; the HTMS Chakri Naruebet.
+The RTN calls it an "Offshore Patrol Helicopter Carrier".
+This is the first aircraft carrier to be operated by a Southeast Asian nation.

 Meanwhile, the long-running southern insurgency, waged by the ethnic Malays and Islamic rebels in the three southern provinces of Yala, Pattani, and Narathiwat intensified in 2004, with attacks on ethnic Thai civilians by insurgents escalating.
 The Royal Thai Armed Forces in turn responded with force.
 Casualties currently stands at 155 Thai military personnel killed against 1,600 insurgents killed and about 1,500 captured, against the backdrop of about 2,729 civilian casualties.
 Strong US military support for Thailand under President Bush, as part of the US War on Terror, assisted the Thai military in this counter-insurgency role, although discussions continue in the Royal Thai Government as to the role of the military, vis-à-vis civilians, in the leadership of this campaign.
 US Air force units have also been permitted to use Thai air bases once more, flying missions over Afghanistan and Iraq in 2001 and 2003 respectively.

+Vajiralongkorn era (2016–present)

 The Thai military maintains strong regional relations under the Association of Southeast Asian Nations (ASEAN) organisation, illustrated by the annual Cobra Gold exercises, the latest in 2018, involving soldiers from Thailand, the US, Japan, Singapore, and Indonesia.
 The exercises are the largest military exercises in Southeast Asia.
 This association, bringing together many former enemies, plays an important part in ensuring ongoing peace and stability across the region.